renoirb/site/contents/resume.md

 Hello!
 My name is [<span itemprop="givenName" lang="fr">Renoir</span>](https://renoirboulanger.com/about/) and I’m a <span itemprop="jobTitle">web developer</span> from <span lang="fr" typeof="PostalAddress"><span itemprop="addressLocality">Montréal</span>, <span itemprop="addressRegion">Québec</span>, <span itemprop="addressCountry">Canada</span></span>.
 In the recent past, I have been working at for the [<abbr title="World Wide Web Consortium">W3C</abbr>][w3c-alumni] on the [WebPlatform Docs project](http://www.webplatform.org/) and had a short [*Product-Owner* contract for *Mozilla*][mozillan-renoirb].
 I have a broad understanding of the Open Web stack and techniques to deploy and build Web sites that scales.

+The ideal workplace for me would be for a company or project where most of the members works from home, heavily uses tools to collaborate *asynchronously* with each others so that we can have consistent focus periods.
+We can’t plan when we’ll be optimal to work solving problem, can we?
+I care really much about quality of my work, so I hope my future employer does too.

 **Career highlights**

 * **Occasional contributor** to **open-source projects** such as MediaWiki and *Mozilla Firefox Accounts*